jpinera/jpinera.github.io/essays/stack-overflowed-with-intelligent-questions.md

 ### Smart Questions Only!

 Upon reviewing Stack Overflow, a website containing community forums relating to programming questions, I was quickly able to find some examples that represent these smart questions.
-The following question includes and utilizes the guidelines that Raymond mentions in [**How To Ask Questions the Smart Way**](http://www.catb.org/esr/faqs/smart-questions.html).
+The following question includes and utilizes the guidelines that Raymond mentions in [How To Ask Questions the Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).

 ```
 Question: